 We began to create a series of graphic shapes inspired by existing hallmarks and experimented with including letters, numerals and symbols relevant to the Birmingham Design Festival.
 We really liked how we could be flexible with this system of ‘carriers’ and elements within, so created not a single logo, but a system whereby multiple and ever-changing logos could be developed.
 The elements are all rooted in the same rich aesthetic, so consistency is maintained by the parameters of colour, typeface and the system itself, allowing us to be flexible with the construction and arrangement.

-The elements within the carriers will hold the name/acronym and the year of the festival, we have also developed a ‘BDF’ monogram in the shape of an anchor – a nod to Birmingham’s assay mark.
+The elements within the carriers will hold the name/acronym and the year of the festival, we have also developed a ‘BDF’ monogram in the shape of an anchor — a nod to Birmingham’s assay mark.
 Each year the festival will have a theme, which becomes the driving force behind the programme of events.
 Each years theme will have a symbol that gets added to that years logo set.
-For 2018 the theme is derived from the Birmingham crest.
+For 2018 the theme derived from the Birmingham crest.
 The single word ‘Forward’ has sat proudly under the city’s coat of arms since 1838 as it grew from a town to a city, and it felt like the perfect theme for year one of the festival.
 The theme is represented by a triangle (an arrow) you see at the end of the logo.
 This symbol also references a hallmark symbol relating to an old assay mark from Birmingham.

-Typography also plays a key role in the identity, we have a suite of three typefaces.
+Typography also plays a key role in the identity, and for 2018 we had a suite of three typefaces.
 Cornelia is used in the wordmark and was selected for its similarities to the old factory and warehouse signage still visible on many of Birmingham’s institutions of craft and manufacturing.
 Noe Display is our primary typeface, selected for its chiselled serifs that again reference Birmingham’s industrial heritage and share visual similarities to the hallmarks.
 And finally we wanted to pay homage to Birmingham’s most famous type designer John Baskerville, so our body copy is set in Baskerville.